FPGAs for AI: Why AI Applications Are Driving Demand for FPGAs

 For simple, low-power AI functions, MCUs may be sufficient.

-Exploring FPGAs: From AI Applications to Versatile Industry Solutions
+Exploring FPGAs: From AI Applications to Versatile Industrial Solutions

 Field-Programmable Gate Arrays (FPGAs) are increasingly used in a wide range of industries due to their flexibility and high performance.